borgstrom/thumbtack-pycon2015/README.rst

 ======================================

-Pass in a string of digits where the last digit is the answer and this will determine if there is a possible combination of digits and operations that evaluate to the final answer.
+Pass in a string of digits where the last digit is the answer and this will determine if there is a possible combination of digits and operands that evaluate to the final answer.

 Examples: